ITALIAN CITIZENSHIP 1948 CASE

 Only after the approval of the Italian constitution in 1948, Italian women were able to transmit Italian citizenship to their children, but only to those born after January 1st, 1948.

-This because the Italian Constitution declared, for the first time, the principle of equality between men and women.
+This is because the Italian Constitution declared, for the first time, the principle of equality between men and women.

 Italian consulates deny all citizenship applications because of that rule: the applicant uses an Italian-born female ancestor whose child was born before 1948.